 Skip to content

-St Barbara Cathedral Kutná Hora: A Miner’s Church
+St. Barbara Cathedral Kutna Hora: A Miner’s Church

 Churches can start to look almost the same when you’re hopping from one European city to another.
 But, sometimes, you come across one that’s quite memorable.
 We traveled to the UNESCO Heritage site of Kutná Hora on a day trip from Prague.
 One of the main reasons we traveled there was to visit the Bone Church at the Sedlec Ossuary nearby.
-We happily explored this Kutná Hora landmark and the town’s most significant monument – St. Barbara Cathedral.
+We happily explored this Kutna Hora landmark and the town’s most significant monument – St. Barbara Cathedral.

 St Barbara Cathedral Kutna Hora